 HarborWalk Inn

-HarborWalk Inn blends modern coastal style with a prime location right on the Embarcadero.
-The rooms are sleek and spacious, with thoughtful details like fireplaces, spa-like bathrooms, and private balconies that open to views of Morro Rock and the bay.
+HarborWalk Inn HarborWalk Inn is a stylish waterfront hotel in Morro Bay, combining modern coastal design with a prime location on the Embarcadero.
+Rooms are sleek and spacious, featuring spa-like bathrooms, cozy fireplaces, and private balconies with views of Morro Rock and the harbor.

-I haven’t stayed here yet, but I pass by often and it always looks inviting—definitely high on my list for a future getaway when I want something more upscale without leaving town.
+I haven’t stayed here yet, but I pass by often and it always gives off inviting, upscale-but-relaxed vibes.
+It’s high on my list for a future local staycation especially when I want something polished without leaving town.

 Gray’s Inn & Gallery